-Here are the 3 questions you need to consider prior to making your purchase;
+Here are the 3 questions you need to consider before making your purchase.

-That said plenty of dogs suffer with front end issues or both front and hind leg issues, take for example a dog with a neck or back injury.
+That said plenty of dogs suffer from front-end issues or both front and hind leg issues, take for example a dog with a neck or back injury.
 Therefore, making sure you go into your buying decision with a clear vision of where your dog needs support is critical.

 Question #2: When will your dog need this harness the most?